AliceCengal/daddy-kassy/README.md

 Personal accounting app

-Standalone app using React 17, Babel 6, and Bootstrap 5, all loaded from CDN.
+Standalone app using ~~React 17, Babel 6,~~ Preact, ChartJS and Bootstrap 5, all loaded from CDN.
+No build step required, just `npx serve`.

 Credit to DevPractical for the initial template
 https://devpractical.com/use-react-without-nodejs